 There will always be a need to develop new coaches and to enhance the skills of the coaches you have.
 Assess your regional needs and consider arranging some of the CA's standard courses.
-If the demand is small, you can encourage individuals to attend courses held elsewhere in the country, such as those advertised in the CA Fixtures Book.
-The Croquet Academy at Sussex CCC (Southwick) arranges courses on a wide range of croquet topics and can advise on how to put on a course you've requested in your area.
+If the demand is small, you can encourage individuals to attend courses held elsewhere in the country, such as those advertised in the CA Fixtures Calendar.
+The Croquet Academies arrange courses on a wide range of croquet topics and can advise on how to put on a course you've requested in your area.

-Offer Your Courses Through the CA Fixtures Book
+Offer Your Courses Through the CA Fixtures Calendar

 This will enable players from relatively weak Federations to develop, and may make the difference in deciding whether your course is viable or not.
 In the case of Coach Training Courses (CTC), the CA is willing to subsidise the costs, including those of providing a suitable coaching team.